RIEMS/land/README.md

 ## Model Development

 This repository adopts the Git Flow [<https://nvie.com/posts/a-successful-git-branching-model>] branching convention and workflow.
+You should base your work on the `develop` or `module-*` branches and pushes your work back to the `feature-*` branches.

 Normally you should follow the instructions below.

-1. `git clone https://github.com/esmwg/hrldas.git -o esmwg -b develop` to clone this repository.
-The `-o` flag sets the name of the reference that points to this GitHub repository.
-The `-b` flag create a local branch, `develop`, which trackes the `develop` branch on GitHub (remote branch).
+1. `git clone https://github.com/esmwg/ldas.git -o esmwg` to clone this repository.
+The `-o` flag sets `esmwg` as the remote name of this GitHub repository.
+2. Optionally, `git checkout -b develop esmwg/develop` to create a local `develop` branch that tracks the remote `develop` branch on GitHub.
+You may replace `develop` to `module-*` as the branch that you would like to base your work on.
-2. `git checkout -b <your_own_branch> develop` to create and checkout your own branch based on the local `develop` branch.
+3. `git checkout -b <your_own_branch> develop` to create your own branch based on the local `develop` branch.
+Replace `develop` to `module-*` if neccessary.
-3. Edit and commit on your own branch.
+4. Edit and commit on your own branch.
-4. `git fetch esmwg` fetches updates from GitHub.
-Updates may be available since the clone or last fetch.
+5. `git fetch esmwg` fetches updates from GitHub.
+Others may have updated the GitHub repository during your work.
-5. `git merge develop` merges the updates into your own branch.
+6. `git merge develop` merges the updates into your own branch.
-6. `git push eswmg <your_own_branch>:feature-<your_branch_on_GitHub>` pushes your work to a GitHub branch prefixed by "feature-".
+7. `git push eswmg <your_own_branch>:feature-<your_branch_on_GitHub>` pushes your work to a GitHub branch prefixed by "feature-".
 The "feature-" prefix is mandatory.
 It is also much easier to identify yourself in the branch name, such as "feature-zh-correct-a-bug".
-7. Open the GitHub website, create a Pull Request to merge your own branch into the `develop` branch.
+8. Open the GitHub website, create a Pull Request to merge your own branch into the `develop` branch or a `module-` branch.
-8. If your local branch is edited after the Pull Request.
-Push your edits to the same branch on GitHub will automatically update the Pull Request.
+9. If your local branch is edited after the Pull Request.
+Push again will automatically update the Pull Request.
-9. If the Pull Request is accepted, delete your own branch using `git branch -d <your_own_branch>`.
+10. If the Pull Request is accepted, delete your own branch using `git branch -d <your_own_branch>`.
+If the Pull Request is rebased or squashed remotely, you should force the delete: `git branch -D <your_own_branch>`.

 Common Git settings are below for your reference.